onetep-devel/documentation/developer_area.rst

 .. _Requirements for self-hosted runner machines: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners?learn=hosting_your_own_runners&learnProduct=actions#requirements-for-self-hosted-runner-machines

 To add a self-hosted runner, you must be the repository owner.
+Follow `Instructions for adding a self-hosted runner`_ -- they describe the steps for obtaining, installing, configuring and running the GitHub Actions application that must be present on the self-hosted runner.
+These are also mentioned in steps C and D in :ref:`dev_continuous_integration_instructions_for_preparing`.
-`Instructions for adding a self-hosted runner`_ -- they describe the steps for obtaining, installing, configuring and running the Github Actions application.
+Take a look at that too.

 .. _Instructions for adding a self-hosted runner: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners

-In the YAML file, make sure you have ``runs-on: self-hosted``.
+In the YAML file, make sure you have ``runs-on: [self-hosted, your-runner-label]``, where you need to replace ``your-runner-label`` with the label you gave it when configuring the GitHub Actions application.

 .. admonition::  To see a list of our self-hosted runners